 You have to go north—all the way to the Canadian border—to see Minnesota’s highest waterfall as it plummets 120 feet down the Pigeon River at Grand Portage State Park.
 North West Company fur traders used the river in the late 1700s-early 1800s, and it’s quickly apparent why they carried their large canoes around this daunting waterfall, which can double in size during the spring.
 Visit the nearby Grand Portage National Monument if you want to know more about Minnesota’s early fur trade.

-Follow Lake Superior’s shoreline about 30 miles southwest to see Minnesota’s most mysterious waterfall: Devil’s Kettle on the Brule River.
+Follow Lake Superior’s shoreline about 30 miles southwest to see Minnesota’s most unusual waterfalls: Devil’s Kettle on the Brule River.
 Visitors can park or camp at Judge C.R.
 Magney State Park north of Grand Marais and hike to the waterfalls where the water splits.
-One side tumbles 50 feet into a pool that flows to Lake Superior, and the other plunges mysteriously underground and disappears.
+One side tumbles 50 feet into a pool that flows to Lake Superior, and the other plunges underground and disappears.
+Where that water went was a mystery to onlookers and geologists alike, until 2017 when DNR scientists were able to confirm that the water resurfaces somewhere downstream.

 On a 60-mile stretch of the North Shore Scenic Drive between Lutsen and Two Harbors, you can find gentle falls at Cascade River State Park, marvel at dramatic gorges and massive potholes carved out at Temperance River State Park, admire Cross River Falls right on the highway at Shroeder, hike back to High Falls at Tettegouche State Park or explore the multiple falls of Gooseberry Falls State Park.